gluster/glusterfs/doc/admin-guide/en-US/markdown/admin_settingup_clients.md

 2. Ensure that TCP and UDP ports 24007 and 24008 are open on all Gluster servers.
-Apart from these ports, you need to open one port for each brick starting from port 24009.
-For example: if you have five bricks, you need to have ports 24009 to 24013 open.
+Apart from these ports, you need to open one port for each brick starting from port 49152 (instead of 24009 onwards as with previous releases).
+The brick ports assignment scheme is now compliant with IANA guidelines.
+For example: if you have five bricks, you need to have ports 49152 to 49156 open.

     You can use the following chains with iptables:

-    `$ sudo iptables -A RH-Firewall-1-INPUT -m state --state NEW -m tcp -p tcp --dport 24007:24008 -j ACCEPT ` `$ sudo iptables -A RH-Firewall-1-INPUT -m state --state NEW -m tcp -p tcp --dport 24009:24014 -j ACCEPT`
+    `$ sudo iptables -A RH-Firewall-1-INPUT -m state --state NEW -m tcp -p tcp --dport 24007:24008 -j ACCEPT ` `$ sudo iptables -A RH-Firewall-1-INPUT -m state --state NEW -m tcp -p tcp --dport 49152:49156 -j ACCEPT`

     > **Note**
     >